quentinsf/qhue/README.md

     # and print the ethernet MAC address
     print b.config()['mac']

-Now, ideally, we'd like to be able to construct all of our URLs the same way, so we'd refer to light 1 as `b.lights.1`, but you can't use numbers as attribute names.
+Now, ideally, we'd like to be able to construct all of our URLs the same way, so we'd refer to light 1 as `b.lights.1`, but you can't use numbers as attribute names in Python.
 Nor can you use variables.
 As an alternative, therefore, you can use dictionary key syntax - for example, `b.lights[1]`.

     # Get information about light 1
     print b.lights[1]()